 Although Rio’s environmental issues related to the Games have been well-documented, as a nation Brazil has taken some important steps toward sustainability in recent years.

-As the Games begin, learn more in this re-share of an August 2015 post — and remember that, like the Olympics themselves, Brazil’s decisions stretch far beyond Brazil.
+As the Games begin, remember that, like the Olympics themselves, Brazil’s decisions stretch far beyond Brazil.
 They affect the wider world we all call home.

 Ben Koses is an intern for Conservation International.